Use the following zoom and pan buttons to control the image that follows them

 - Q

 - Official Answer By Good Molecules - Brand EngageHi there!
-Yes this can be used to help battle post inflammatory hyperpigmentation.
-I hope this helps!Was this answer helpful to you
+Thank you for checking in, no this should not lighten your skin.
+I hope this helps.Was this answer helpful to you

 - Q